Benjamin Patton

 Benjamin Patton (born 28 July 1965) is an author, filmmaker and film educator in New York City.
 He is the founder and executive director of the Patton Veterans Project nonprofit and CEO of Patton Productions, LLC, a video production company.

 Biography

-He is the youngest son of George Patton IV and grandson of General George S. Patton.
+Patton was born in 1965, the youngest son of George Patton IV and grandson of General George S. Patton.
+He graduated from Georgetown University and then received his master's degree from Columbia University.

 With Jennifer Scruby, he is the co-author of Growing Up Patton: Reflections on Heroes, History and Family Wisdom.

 Patton married Blair Emily Miller on 15 September 2018.